-Q2: Do CHSAA-sanctioned activity participants need to be entered into the CHSAA digital platform? - A2: Yes, all activity and athletic participants need to be listed in the digital platform, but eligibility into the digital platform is not required for activity students.
+- Q2: Do CHSAA-sanctioned activity participants need to be entered into the CHSAA digital platform? - A2: Yes, all activity and athletic participants need to be listed in the digital platform, but eligibility into the digital platform is not required for activity students. - 1730.2 A "Unit of Credit" is the standard "Academic" unit, as defined by that school's accrediting agency (or school district). - 1730.3 A competitor must be certified only once each semester.